Initiative Committee for Permanent Revolutionary Action

-Committee for the Initiative for Permanent Revolutionary Action (in French: Comité d'Initiative pour une Action Révolutionnaire Permanente) was a radical Marxist-Leninist group in Senegal.
+Initiative Committee for Permanent Revolutionary Action (in French: Comité d'Initiative pour une Action Révolutionnaire Permanente) was a radical Marxist-Leninist group in Senegal.
 CIARP was founded by the Blondin Diop brothers following a split in the Movement of Young Marxist-Leninists.

 CIARP was dismantled by Senegalese police in July 1971.
 Omar Blondin Diop was sentenced to three years imprisonment.
 He died in 1973 during torture at the prison of Gorée Island.